What Happens When a Car Is Repossessed in Georgia?

 Once you’ve defaulted on your loan, your creditor can repossess your car without providing you any notice or setting foot in a courtroom.
 The repo agent can simply come and tow away your vehicle.
 In fact, as long as agents don’t use force or breach the peace, Georgia even allows them to take cars and trucks from private property.

-After the car has been taken, the lender must notify you of the repossession and inform you that you have 10 days to pay the entire balance on the loan (plus repo costs, storage costs and late fees) and “redeem” the vehicle.
+After the car has been taken, the lender must notify you of the vehicle repossession and inform you that you have 10 days to pay the entire balance on the loan (plus repo costs, storage costs and late fees) and “redeem” the vehicle.
 If you do not pay off the loan during this period, the lender will usually sell the car at auction.

 The auction sale price of the vehicle will be put towards your outstanding balance.
 If the income from the sale does not cover the entire amount, Georgia law permits lenders to sue you to recover the remaining amount, which is known as the “deficiency balance.”